openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Anyone in a course can answer questions.
 Just add a response to the question post with your answer.

-The person who posted the question (and staff members) can mark responses as
-correct: click the "Mark as Answer" icon that appears at upper right of the response.
+The person who posted the question (and members of the discussion moderation team) can mark responses as correct: click the "Mark as Answer" icon that appears at upper right of the response.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_answer_question.png
  :alt: A question and a response, with the Mark as Answer icon circled